hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETInputPort.class/README.md

-I am a representation of all Phidgets which could work as input.
+I am a representation of all Phidgets which could work as input ports.
 You can drag me out of the AdvancedInterface-Kit.

 Instance Variables
 	statusMorph:		<PhdETOnOffStatusMorph>